Hiking Pennsylvania's Pine Creek Canyon in the Scarpa Rush Mid GTX

 Comfort

 With hiking boots, comfort boils down to fit, hiking style, and personal preferences.
-The Rush's fit and feel probably favor more serious hikers who prefer a more technical hiking boot.
-Its moderately stiff build and performance fit are best suited for technical terrain.
+If you like your hiking boots light, you may like the Scarpa Rush 2's feel — it runs a half-pound lighter than the average hiking boot.
 The Rush has moderate cushioning and padded ankle collars for comfort.
 However, casual hikers and newbies may find it a little stiff if they're new to performance hiking boots.
 This isn't one of those "lightweight hiking boots" that's little more than a glorified sneaker.
-It's a real hiking boot.
+It's a real hiking boot that's up to the challenge of moderate to difficult terrain.

 Personally, I like the feel.
 The boots' backbone has kept my feet fresher on moderate to difficult hikes than softer hiking boots.
 Overall, though, the comfort doesn't stand out.